DoomDuck/BepoDepo/README.md

 This project is here to provide useful to games to enhance your typing capabilities.

-But as may have noticed the project is quite empty.
+But as you may have noticed the project is quite empty.
-Come back latter if you want ;)
+So come back latter if you want ;)